[Please note corrections to paragraph 2 and 3, 24th August 2017]

 Legal Aid Cuts

 In April 2013, the legal aid budget was cut significantly leaving 650,000 people no longer able to access the justice system.
 In an attempt by the Minister of Justice to shave £350 million from the budget, the ‘Legal Aid, Sentencing and Punishment of Offenders (LASPO) Act 2012’ was introduced implementing significant funding cuts.
-Most relevantly, public funding for housing was turned off, which meant that legal aid would only be available for matters of housing law under ‘exceptional circumstances’.
+Most relevantly, public funding for housing faced severe cut-backs, as illustrated in the Bach Commission report on access to justice.

 Reports have emerged that residents of the tower on two separate occasions raised concerns about the safety of the building, but were unable to access legal aid and subsequently the representation that they needed.
-The problem was rooted in the fact that a legal aid claim will only arise when a property is in ‘disrepair’.
-The installation of unsafe cladding materials and a lack of fire extinguishers would not fall within this scope under the new reform.
-Without legal aid, the residents simply could not afford the proper representation they required.
+Statute currently affords protection for cases of ‘disrepair’ under s11 of the Landlord and Tenant Act 1985.
+However, the installation of unsafe cladding materials and a lack of fire extinguishers would not fall within this scope.
+The residents were therefore unable to launch the necessary legal challenge, exacerbated by restrictions on legal advice and guidance.